 To accurately compare the numbers, add up everything your loved one currently pays.
 If your parent lives in their own home, make sure to consider the following expenses as you calculate their monthly costs.

 - Utilities (electric, gas, water, sewer, phone, trash)

-If your parents are living with you, you are probably footing the bill for all of the above.
+Consider that if your parents live with you, you’ll likely be responsible for all of the above.

 Psychological Aspects of Parents Living at Home versus Assisted Living

 The American Psychological Association states that caregivers frequently experience the following:

 - Sleep problems

 - Reduced quality of life